commercetools/commercetools-sdk-php-v2/Migration.md

 ### Query - GetById
 The *Query by Id* command is slightly different compared to the [Create Command](#create-command) and to the [Update Command](#update-command).
 Here how to create the related request:
-- follow the first 2 points of the [Create Command](#create-command)
+- Follow the first 2 points of the [Create Command](#create-command);
-- call the *withId()* method to select the Id that we are looking for,
+- Call the *withId()* method to select the Id that we are looking for;
-- call the *get()* method to retrieve the related object of our request, which in the case below is *ByProjectKeyCategoriesByIDGet* object,
+- Call the *get()* method to retrieve the related object of our request, which in the case below is *ByProjectKeyCategoriesByIDGet* object;
-- then it's possible to add other kind of filters such as *withExpand()*, of course it depends about the structure of our APIs.
+- Then it's possible to add other kind of filters such as *withExpand()*, of course it depends about the structure of our APIs.

 1.x
 ```php